CloudLabs-MOC/CloudLabs-SEED/Network Security/DNS and Attacks/DNS_Rebinding/DNS_Rebinding.md

 Due to this type of protection, many IoT devices do not implement a strong authentication mechanism.
 If attackers can find ways to interact with them, they can easily compromise its security.
-We emulate such a vulnerable IoT device using a simple web server, which serves two APIs:password andtemperature.
+We emulate such a vulnerable IoT device using a simple web server, which serves two APIs:password and temperature.
 The IoT device can set the room temperature.
-To do that, we need to send out an HTTP request to the server’stemperatureAPI; the request should include two pieces of data: the target temperature value and a password.
-The password is a secret that changes periodically, but it can be fetched using thepasswordAPI.
-Therefore, to successfully set the temperature, users needs to first get the password, and then attach the password in thetemperatureAPI.
+To do that, we need to send out an HTTP request to the server’s temperature API; the request should include two pieces of data: the target temperature value and a password.
+The password is a secret that changes periodically, but it can be fetched using the passwordAPI.
+Therefore, to successfully set the temperature, users needs to first get the password, and then attach the password in the temperature API.
 The password is not meant for the authentication purpose; it is used to defeat the Cross-Site Request Forgery (CSRF) attack.
 Without this protection, a simple CSRF attack is sufficient; there is no need to use the more sophisticated DNS rebinding attack.
 For the sake of simplicity, we hardcoded the password; in real